 In Zambia, the transition from lush greenery to a landscape bathed in golden hues marks the arrival of the dry season—a spectacular period for wildlife enthusiasts and adventurers.
 Spanning mid-August to mid-November, Zambia’s dry season offers a mesmerising journey through soaring temperatures of between 30-40 degrees with extraordinary wildlife encounters.
-Join us as we delve into the heart of Zambia’s dry season safari, unveiling tips and all you need to know about this season across our destinations in South Luangwa, Lower Zambezi and Liuwa Plain National Parks.
+Join us as we delve into the heart of Zambia’s dry season safari, unveiling tips and all you need to know about this season across our destinations in the South Luangwa and the Lower Zambezi.

 South Luangwa National Park is often referred to as the “Valley of the Leopard,” and for a good reason.
 This pristine wilderness is a haven for wildlife enthusiasts, offering incredible game viewing opportunities, especially during the dry season.
 During this season, Time + Tide Chinzombo and our bush camps are operational offering guests the ultimate in safari luxury throughout the park.